3 Ways Chatbots Enhance Your Knowledge Base Experience

 Your knowledge base is wasted if the user can’t navigate themselves through the sea of information available to them, a daunting task at the best of times.

 How do you make looking for information less intimidating?
-In this article, we discover how knowledge base chatbots help by providing information in a digestible, one-to-one format.
+In this article, we discover how FAQ chatbots help by providing information in a digestible, one-to-one format.

 Couldn't join us live?
 Fear not, this webinar's recording is available: Chatbots and Customer Self-Serving.